icpc/ccs-specs/World_Finals_CCS_Requirements.md

 S<sub>j</sub> during a removed interval, S<sub>i</sub> must still be considered by the CCS to have arrived strictly before S<sub>j</sub>.

-#### Changing contest length

-It must be possible to change the length of the contest at any time during the contest.

-#### Adding penalty time

-It must be possible to specify, for each team, an integer, potentially negative, amount of penalty time to be added into that team's total penalty time.

-#### Ignoring submissions

-It must be possible to remove, ignore or somehow mark a submission so that it in no way affects the scoring of the contest.

 ### Pausing Judging

 The CCS must provide some way to temporarily pause judging on a per problem